sagemath/trac_to_gh/Issue 8799.md

 # Issue 8799: Bring doctests for mwrank.pyx up to 100% (from 3%)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8799

 Original creator: cremona